-This is a project I worked on in the summer of 1998, on holiday in the Carpathians, before I was due to begin high school, so I saw that holiday as a final chance to indulge in drawing characters from books that weren’t in the curriculum.
-I certainly appreciated the message of the book: a message of inner beauty, revealing social injustice, but also a manifesto for the restoration of the Gothic architectural legacy in France (a new concept in Victor Hugo’s time, alongside the equally new designation of nature parks and reserves).
+This is a project I worked on in the summer of 1998, on holiday in the Carpathians.
+That year I was due to begin high school, so I saw that holiday as a final chance to indulge in drawing characters from books that weren’t in the curriculum.
+I certainly appreciated the message of the book: a message of inner beauty pitted against social injustice, but also a manifesto for the restoration of the Gothic architectural legacy in France – a new concept in Victor Hugo’s time, alongside the equally new designation of nature parks and reserves.

 However, the strongest pull towards illustrating this story myself were the outfits – Esmeralda’s clothes.
-This was my own manifesto for the preservation of fashion history as a more important source of information than the chronology of wars.
-Also, this project was my “instant gratification” away from worries about my academic career.
+This was my own manifesto for the preservation of fashion history (decidedly a more important source of information than any war chronology).
+Also, I was looking for some instant gratification to take my mind off worrying about my academic career.
 I was quite the procrastinator, and still am; except I used to believe the Blue Fairy on having to work hard, whereas now I trust in Candlewick’s wisdom, innocence and fun times… but that’s another story!

-After all this time, to my surprise, I find out that Victor Hugo himself would procrastinate endlessly before he finally received an ultimatum from his publisher, to finish the book in six months (this was happening in 1831) – to which Hugo stepped up, devising to lock all his clothes away and prevent himself from socialising.
-Less distractions, more writing.
+After all this time, to my surprise, I find out that Victor Hugo himself tended to procrastinate endlessly, which prompted his publisher to send him an ultimatum: finish the book in six months (this was happening in 1831).
+Hugo stepped up, devising to lock all his clothes away and prevent himself from socialising: less distractions, more writing.
+Makes perfect sense.
 So get this: by illustrating the book, I was procrastinating and drawing clothes, things which its author had given up in order to write the book!
 (What?)
-There is also a rumour that, to avoid shocking his housekeeper, he kept only a shawl to wear around the house – but no-one claims to believe that happened.
+There is also a rumour that, to avoid shocking his housekeeper, he kept only one shawl to wear around the house – but many now doubt that really happened.
 Take a look at my gallery, whether you believe the rumour or not.

 First in line are some different character designs I dug up in the fandom (and it seems I only scratched the surface, there are many more out there): my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape) then a French production, the Disney version, an Italian production, the illustration from the cover of the library book I borrowed here in Bucharest, and Noa’s Notre-Dame-themed video, Vivre – I used to “stalk” that production during every music show on TV, meaning find every detail about when, where and who had written each bit.
-(When I posted these on social media for the first time, an artist who identifies as lesbian was inspired by the lyrics of Vivre – “Libre de choisir sa vie, sans un anathème, sans un interdit” – and drew her own version based on my old drawing.
+(When I posted these on social media for the first time, an artist who identifies as lesbian was inspired by the lyrics of Vivre – “Libre de choisir sa vie, sans un anathème, sans un interdit” – and instantly drew her own version based on my old drawing.
 Is this how it feels to have a fan of your work?
-It’s great!)
+This is great, I love it.)